macloo/python-beginners/flask/part4_forms/README.md

 @app.route('/', methods=['GET', 'POST'])
 def index():
     names = get_names(ACTORS)
-    # you must tell the variable 'form' what you named the class, above
+    # ACTORS is a list of dictionaries for 100 movie actors, imported with -
+    # from data import ACTORS
+    form = NameForm()
     # 'form' is the variable name used in this template: index.html
-    form = NameForm()
+    # NameForm() is the class, explained above
     message = ""
     if form.validate_on_submit():
         name = form.name.data
+        # get the text (data) out of the form control with the name "name"
         if name in names:
             # empty the form field
             form.name.data = ""